I'm an avid cyclist who has ridden 30,000+ miles over the past seven years. I enjoy sharing the little I know with interested others.

 The Game Has Changed

 Less than two months ago, I had never seriously considered buying an e-bike for myself; that was always just something I might do when I got too old to ride a regular bike.
-It is true, though, that I had mentioned to my wife on several occasions in the past that I would like to buy her an e-bike, because she has great disdain for the rolling hills so common in Moscow and across the Palouse.
-I thought that if she had an e-bike she’d be more likely to ride with me at home and while we are out on our camping trips.
+It is true, though, I had mentioned to my wife on several occasions in the past that I'd like to buy her an e-bike, because she has great disdain for the rolling hills so common across the Palouse where we live.
+I thought if she had an e-bike she’d be more likely to ride with me at home and while we are out on our camping trips.
 That’s about as far into e-bike consideration as I’d ever gotten, though, to be quite honest.
 I’m no purist, mind you, but until very recently I would have told anyone who asked that an e-bike was somewhere only in my very distant, very aged future.

 I ride our e-bike to work on most weekdays.
 It’s a fantastic commuter that can haul in both cycling senses of the word.
 When my wife and I go to Vandals football games, she rides our e-bike and I ride one of my other trusty steeds.
 We neither pay nor struggle to park; there is always a bike rack open somewhere on campus.
 The best part about all of it is not the free and freely available parking, though; it’s actually the quality time my wife and I spend together that we didn’t spend together before.
 I don’t think you can put a price tag on that, and we can’t wait for next year’s camping season to begin so we can get out on our bikes even more.